liamw9534/mopidy/docs/api/http.rst

 :ref:`http-explore-extension` extension, can also be used to get you familiarized with HTTP based APIs.

+For application-specific and ad-hoc functionality outside :ref:`core-api` it is recommended that you write a service.
+Service classes have their APIs exported through JSON-RPC automatically during start-up.

 .. warning:: API stability

     Since the HTTP JSON-RPC API exposes our internal core API directly it is to